PINTO0309/UHD/README.md

   --actual-size
    Display and recording use the model input resolution instead of the original frame size.
+  --use-nms
+   Apply Non-Maximum Suppression on decoded boxes (default IoU=0.8).
+  --nms-iou NMS_IOU
+   IoU threshold for NMS (effective only when --use-nms is set).
 ```

 - ONNX with post-processing